BurekOne/night-owl-colorscheme/README.md

 ## About

+Night Owl: a dark color scheme for the KDE Plasma desktop environment.
 Night Owl is based on [Monochrome KDE](https://gitlab.com/pwyde/monochrome-kde) and [Breeze Dark](https://develop.kde.org/hig/style/color/dark/) color schemes.

 ## How to install